Matthew G. Karr, Esq.

 First of all, everything we did was billed on an hourly basis.
-And, as you can imagine at more than $400/hour, my clients wanted me to do everything as quickly as possible with as little communication as possible.
+And as you can imagine, at more than $400/hour my clients wanted me to do everything as quickly as possible with as little communication as possible.
 Clients were actually afraid to call because they didn’t know how much that call would cost them and whether it was worth it.
 Not a good way to build a solid relationship with someone.
-And, then when they did call, I was unable to as responsive as I wanted because we simply had too many clients competing for our time and mountains of corporate bureaucracy to navigate through.
+And then when they did call, I was unable to be as responsive as I wanted because we simply had too many clients competing for our time and mountains of corporate bureaucracy to navigate through.

-I wanted to do something different that would be more meaningful both for my clients and personally, so I decided that I would open my own law firm, which I did in 2011.
-I opened this firm with the idea of bringing back personal relationships to estate planning law – where planning is just the beginning of the relationship.
-So, here are some of the things we do differently based on my experience with the traditional model of estate planning.
+I wanted to do something different that would be more meaningful both for my clients and myself, so I decided that I would open my own law firm which I did in 2011.
+I opened this firm with the idea of bringing back personal relationships to estate planning law—where planning is just the beginning of the relationship.
+So here are some of the things we do differently based on my experience with the traditional model of estate planning.

-First of all – nothing we do is billed on an hourly basis.
+First of all – Nothing we do is billed on an hourly basis.
 Everything we do is billed flat fee, agreed to in advance, so there are no surprises.
 Our clients really like it and we do too.
-It doesn’t feel good to keep track of time in 6 min. increments.
+It doesn’t feel good to keep track of time in 6-minute increments.

 Second – We take the time to get to know our clients personally.
 We listen to your concerns and goals and design an approach to meet your specific needs.
 We take the time to explain your options in plain English, and welcome your questions before, during, and after our project is complete.

-Third – we see planning as just the beginning of the relationship whereas in the past the plan was viewed as a one time transactional event.
-Once you sign your planning documents, that is when the relationship really begins.
+Third – We see planning as just the beginning of the relationship whereas in the past the plan was viewed as a one-time transactional event.
+Once you sign your planning documents, that’s when the relationship really begins.
 At no additional charge, we review your plan at least every three years.
-And, we have two levels of membership programs that almost all of our clients participate in – either the gold program which provides you with a yearly plan review and unlimited changes to your plan or the gold plus program that includes an annual meeting with your attorney, CPA and financial advisor, plus ongoing legal guidance throughout the year.
+And we have two levels of membership programs that almost all of our clients participate in—either the Gold Program which provides you with a yearly plan review and unlimited changes to your plan or the Gold Plus Program that includes an annual meeting with your attorney, CPA, and financial advisor, plus ongoing legal guidance throughout the year.
 These are just a few of the things that make our firm different.

-Our firm is the best fit for people who want the peace of mind of knowing their family will be taken care of when something happens to them – that we will be here for their family throughout their lifetime and then afterwards.
+Our firm is the best fit for people who want the peace of mind of knowing their family will be taken care of when something happens to them—that we’ll be here for their family throughout their lifetime and then afterwards.

 Stacey Paiva – Client Services Director